Storyflow

 The reason briefs get skipped is friction: writing one feels like overhead at the start of an exciting project.
 AI removes that friction.

 The familiar approach is to write the brief from scratch after a kickoff call, which is exactly when energy is lowest.
-With an AI canvas like Storyflow, you drop your kickoff notes, the client email, and any references on the board, and ask the AI to draft the brief in the template above.
-Storyflow's AI reads your full active canvas board by default, plus up to 1 Tactic and up to 3 Documents you @-mention, so the draft reflects the actual conversation, not a generic template.
+You stare at a blank template while the useful context (the client's offhand remark about a competitor, the reference someone pasted in chat, the constraint the account lead mentioned in passing) is scattered across three tools and a memory that fades by morning.
+With an AI canvas like Storyflow, you drop your kickoff notes, the client email, and any references on the same board, and ask the AI to draft the brief in the seven-element template above.
+Storyflow's AI reads your full active canvas board by default, plus up to 1 Story Blueprint and up to 3 Documents you @-mention, so the draft reflects the actual conversation, not a generic fill-in-the-blank.
+The point is not that AI writes a better brief than you would.
+The point is that it writes the boring first pass in seconds, so you spend your energy on the objective and the success criteria instead of on formatting.

 The honest limit: AI drafts the brief, but the agreement is human.
 The brief only works when the client and the designer both confirm it, and that confirmation is a conversation, not a generation.
-Use AI to remove the blank-page friction, then align on the draft together.
-Storyflow's free plan covers unlimited boards and AI basics at $0, so the workflow is testable before paying.
+A design brief is a shared decision, not a wish list, and no model can make the decision for you.
+Use AI to remove the blank-page friction, then align on the draft together, line by line, until both sides can say what "done" means.

 A design brief is the short agreement that scopes a design project: objective, audience, scope, constraints, timeline, success criteria, and mandatories.
 The two elements people skip, the objective stated as a problem and the criteria that define done, are the two that prevent the most expensive failure in design, which is solving the wrong problem beautifully.